 Are There Extra Fees or Hidden Charges?

 Some payday loan companies impose a finance charge in addition to interest.
 It is important to find out how much this finance charge will be.
-Some lenders may also impose other charges.
+Some lenders may also place additional charges.
 Read the small print carefully to find out if any “hidden” charges are likely to apply to you.

 Can You Afford to Repay Your Loan on Payday?